Download page Configure PHP Custom Match and Exclude Rules.

 By default, AppDynamics automatically names Wordpress transactions based on the entire Wordpress template name using "Equals" for the match condition.

-You can modify detection with a custom match rule that uses just a portion the template name. or use a regular expression.
+You can modify detection with a custom match rule that uses just a portion of the template name, or use a regular expression.

 By default, AppDynamics automatically names PHP CLI transactions based on the last two segments of the script's directory path plus the name of the script.

 The agent creates a business transaction instance every time the script is run.